Every company has a brand identity.

 Coke, widely used to denote soda of any kind in the southern United States, is unquestionably the king of the cola kingdom.
 A 2015 Statista report revealed that Coke dominated the carbonated beverage market share at 48.6% to Pepsi’s 20.5%.
-Coke has clearly taken ownership of their market niche and successfully defended their advantageous position through, among other things, consistent branding.
+Coke has clearly taken ownership of their market niche and successfully defended its advantageous position through, among other things, consistent branding.

 Consistent branding also increases your company’s perceived value.
 Perceived value, or the worth a customer assigns to a product or service in their mind, determines how much customers are willing to pay for that product or service.

 And, that beneficial market position we discussed a moment ago helps to raise perceived value.
 People like to associate with “the best”.
 Just as the star quarterback sits atop a high school’s social pyramid, the company with the best market share gains prestige and loyalty as well.